AShenawy/UE4-GameAI_Project/README.md

 # UE4: Game AI Project

 This project implements AI Behaviour Tree and Blackboard included in Unreal Engine 4.
 This is made for the 'Artificial Intelligence for Games' course in Tallinn University.
+A pdf version of this document with images can be found in the 'Documentation' folder.
+A video recording the scenes and what is expected is available in the 'Video' folder.

 ### Prerequisites